Corruption in Northern Ireland: Scandals

 The Renewable Heat Incentive scandal, also called the "cash-for-ash" scandal, lasted from 2012 to 2017.
 The scandal involved the Northern Ireland's "renewable heat initiative", designed to reduce the region's reliance on fossil fuels in order to reduce its carbon footprint.
 This was accomplished by providing a subsidy to those who installed renewable energy sources like wood boilers.
-However, the amount paid out by the subsidy was less than the cost of wood pellets used to run the boilers, leaving those who used the boilers with a profit.
+However, the amount paid out by the subsidy was more than the cost of wood pellets used to run the boilers, leaving those who used the boilers with a profit.
 This led to individuals buying multiple boilers and running them nonstop, as the subsidy scaled with the number of renewable energy sources one was operating.
 Some individuals with close relations to politicians took advantage of this, including three relatives of a DUP special advisor who had 11 boilers between them.
 This continued until 2016, when the UK Treasury stated that Northern Ireland would be responsible for paying cost overruns related to the program.
 The program's overall cost is estimated at anywhere from £60m to £800m.
 The scandal led to the resignation of Martin McGuinness from the post of deputy First Minister, and program auditors reported that they had suspended payments on more than half of the boilers they had inspected.